Chaetomium cupreum: Pigments

 The extracellular pigment produced by C. cupreum is influenced by environmental factors such as pH in which low pH causes the pigments to turn yellow and high pH restores the characteristic red colour.
 In a photoresponse study researchers investigated the effect of variable wavelengths of visible light on the production of pigments.
 C. cupreum biomass and pigment production were variable depending on the wavelength of light used during the 7 day incubation period.
 The white colonies produced ascospores and a deep red, water-soluble reverse pigment.
 Incubation in white light lead to the largest colony diameter while green light lead to the greatest pigment production.
-The varying concentrations suggests pigment loss, possibly explained by nutrient depletion induced enzymatic breakdown of pigments - a common phenomena where secondary metabolites are degraded by enzymes.
-Further research is required to gain a comprehensive understanding of the regulation of pigment biosynthesis induced by light.
-C. cupreum has the potential to have significant commercial application for the production of natural dyes.
+The varying concentrations suggests pigment loss, possibly explained by nutrient depletion induced enzymatic breakdown of pigments – a common phenomena where secondary metabolites are degraded by enzymes.